USPTO Examiner SPENCE JENNIFER SUZANNE - Art Unit 1633

 Executive Summary

-Examiner SPENCE, JENNIFER SUZANNE works in Art Unit 1633 and has examined 78 patent applications in our dataset.
-With an allowance rate of 67.9%, this examiner allows applications at a lower rate than most examiners at the USPTO.
-Applications typically reach final disposition in approximately 43 months.
+Examiner SPENCE, JENNIFER SUZANNE works in Art Unit 1633 and has examined 86 patent applications in our dataset.
+With an allowance rate of 65.1%, this examiner has a below-average tendency to allow applications.
+Applications typically reach final disposition in approximately 45 months.

 Allowance Patterns

-Examiner SPENCE, JENNIFER SUZANNE's allowance rate of 67.9% places them in the 22% percentile among all USPTO examiners.
-This examiner is less likely to allow applications than most examiners at the USPTO.
+Examiner SPENCE, JENNIFER SUZANNE's allowance rate of 65.1% places them in the 26% percentile among all USPTO examiners.
+This examiner has a below-average tendency to allow applications.

 Office Action Patterns